 Which Voting Methods definitively provide an equal vote?

 Even Ranked Choice systems that require the voter to provide full rank orderings, such that the voter could provide candidates in the opposite order of any other ordering, are not necessarily equal.
-IRV's counting algorithm, for example, discards the secondary choices of some of the voters and thus provides unequal weight, whether or not the voter is required to rank every candidate.
-Conversely, the Borda Count method, with the requirement that the voter rank every candidate for an office, is an example of a Ranked Choice system that passes the Equality Criterion.
+IRV's counting algorithm, for example, discards the secondary choices of some of the voters, even those whose first choice has been eliminated.
+Thus the counting algorithm itself denies voters an equally weighted vote, whether or not the voter is required to rank every candidate.

-In Rating Systems, voters give each option an independent measure of value, and each measure of value has a counterbalancing value: my yes to your no or zero stars to your five.
-Rating systems preserve the notion of equality of vote weight no matter how many candidates are in the race.
+In Scoring Systems, voters give each option an independent measure of value, like a rating, and each measure of value has a counterbalancing value: my yes to your no, or zero stars to your five.
+Scoring systems such as Score Voting and Approval Voting preserve the notion of equality of vote weight no matter how many candidates are in the race.